GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

 * Using Windows Explorer, navigate to the folder location of the saved certificate.
 * Open the saved certificate, click on the _Certification Path_ tab, highlight the next certificate up from the user certificate, and click _View Certificate_.
 * On that certificate select the _Details_ tab and click _Copy to File_ which opens the _Certificate Export Wizard_.
-* Complete the wizard for that certificate and each certificate above it until all of the certificates in the path have been saved.
+* Complete the wizard for that certificate and each certificate above it until all of the certificates in the path have been saved as unique file names.

 | | |
 |---|---|